 Leave a vehicle at the mailboxes as described in the Mt Braden section above and drive back down Sooke Road to Humpback Road and turn left.
 Park as near as you can to the Mt McDonald "trailhead".

 Leave Victoria on the Trans Canada Highway 1 and drive ~20 km to Goldstream Provincial Park.
-Being a provincial park and having a government as parsimonious as they come, we now have to pay a $3/day parking fee.
+Being a provincial park, there is $3/day parking fee.
 Many people object to this and park on the highway where there is certainly lots of room.
-Make your choice then walk out of the lot, over the Goldstream River and find the well-signed trailhead 200m down Finlayson Arm Road on the right.
+Make your choice then walk out of the lot, over the Goldstream River and find the well-signed trailhead 200 metres down Finlayson Arm Road on the right.

 2. Alternate ascent route - the West Face